scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 All the inbound messages get accepted by the [ProtocolHandler](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/ProtcolHandler.js#L18) class.
 Building on top of libp2p terminology, different messages are different protocols and each one gets its own [handler](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/ProtcolHandler.js#L42).

-### PeerBank

-[PeerBank](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/PeerBank.js#L5) is a class that holds **potential** peers.
-Once the node connects to some `peer_x` it will be removed from the `PeerBank`.
-This is used to collect peers via `findpeers` message and the `seeds` that come from `Pong` messages.

-### Discovery and bootstrap

-The login of what to do is implemented in the [ConnectionManager](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/ConnectionManager.js) but the operational logic is implemented in [ConsistentDiscoveryAction](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/actions/connectivity/ConsistentDiscoveryAction.js), usage [example](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L290).

 ### State synchronization